California's new governor takes aim at Trump as he takes office

 Newsom took office in a campaign-style inauguration ceremony packed with supporters and media, and featuring nods to California’s multicultural heritage with music from an African-American church choir from the Los Angeles-area city of Compton and a Mexican folk style group dressed in colors of the California flag.

-As his 2-year-old son ran on and off the stage, at times pursued by Newsom’s wife, “first-partner” Jennifer Siebol Newsom, the 51-year-old governor vowed to position California - the country’s most populous state with a population of almost 40 million - as a bastion of tolerance and opportunity.
+As his 2-year-old son ran on and off the stage, at times pursued by Newsom’s wife, “first-partner” Jennifer Siebel Newsom, the 51-year-old governor vowed to position California - the country’s most populous state with a population of almost 40 million - as a bastion of tolerance and opportunity.

 “Make no mistake, there are powerful forces arrayed against us,” Newsom said.